Real deal gluten free seeded sourdough. A crispy, chewy bread loaded with yummy seeds and just a hint of sour flavor.

 Thirty minutes prior to baking (5 and 1/2 hours into the rise), preheat oven to 450’F. Place large baking sheet into oven to preheat.
 Place another baking pan or skillet on the lower shelf to preheat as well to hold the ice cubes we will put in to make steam.
 Do not use glass.

 Once dough has risen and oven and pans are HOT, turn dough out onto a piece of parchment paper.
 Dust the top with flour, wiping off excess with your hand.
 Use a sharp knife or razor to score the top of your loaf.

 Carefully remove preheated baking pan from hot oven.
 Lift loaf with the edges of the parchment paper and place onto pan.
 Place into oven.
 Quickly add 7-8 ice cubes to the bottom pan to create steam.
-Close the oven door and bake for 20 minutes.
-Then remove lower pan with water and bake for another 25-30 minutes, until bottom is brown and loaf sounds hard and hollow when tapped with a wooden spoon.
+Close the oven door and bake for 25 minutes.
+LOWER HEAT DOWN TO 425’F, remove lower pan with water and bake for another 25-35 minutes, until bottom is brown and loaf sounds hard and hollow when tapped with a wooden spoon.

 Cool on a rack for 4 hours or overnight before slicing.
 Cooling sets the crumb.
 Slicing bread before it is cool can affect the texture.
 It’s worth the wait, I promise.